Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 If different chains have the same lowest value then our program uses the rule to open a connected chain.
 The thought behind is that there is a possibility that through this opened chain a loop becomes accessible which can make taking/keeping control only more expensive.

-Rule 5: Decide whether to play DD/DDD or not using the pseudo code below.
+Rule 5: Decide whether to play DD/DDD or not by using the pseudo code below.

 In the following pseudo code line(s)

-- (2)-(9) update A, B, playDD for chain j where j runs backward from the last but one chain (j=2) to the present chain k.
+- (4)-(22) update A, B, playDD for chain j where j runs backwards from the last but one chain (j=2) to the present chain k.

-This pseudo code may seem difficult for a non-programmer but it is easy to be executed in one's head because it only means to check whether the benefit of staying in control outweighs the cost of it, i.e. the cost of playing DD/DDD.
+This pseudo code may seem difficult for a non-programmer, but it is easy to execute in one's head because it only means to check whether the benefit of staying in control outweighs the cost of it, i.e. the cost of playing DD/DDD.

 We know that lowest value chains are opened first.
 Does it mean that playing DD/DDD becomes more beneficial towards the end of the game?

-Let us assume that someone is evaluating correctly whether to play DD/DDD and decides doing it and getting the last chain.
+Let us assume that someone is evaluating correctly whether to play DD/DDD.
+They decide on playing it and getting the last chain.

 No. When one has many chains connected through 0-boxes and 1-boxes then several of them may have the same number of boxes and then a more refined theory or search may be needed to select the optimal one based on which other chains become accessible later through the completion of first chains.